GoogleCloudPlatform/python-docs-samples/spanner/cloud-client/README.rst

                             Inserts sample data into the given database.
 The database and table must already exist and can be created using `create_database`.
-        read_data_with_storing_index
+        add_storing_index   Adds an storing index to the example database. read_data_with_storing_index
                             Inserts sample data into the given database.
 The database and table must already exist and can be